-There are three forms of financial aid: Fellowships, Assistantships (Research and Teaching) and Tuition-and-Fee Waivers.
-Research assistantships are assigned by a particular faculty member from their own research funding on an individual basis, and are generally given to students of longer tenure who are more disposed to perform in-depth research.
+There are three forms of financial aid: Fellowships, Assistantships (Research and Teaching), and Tuition-and-Fee Waivers.
+Research assistantships are assigned by a particular faculty member from their own research funding on an individual basis and are generally given to students of longer tenure who are more disposed to perform in-depth research.
 Teaching assistants normally aid professors in large courses by handling laboratory and discussion sections and grading papers.
-The Graduate Secretary distributes forms at the beginning of each semester for those students who wish to be considered for a teaching assistantship and/or a tuition and fee waiver for the upcoming semester.
-A sample TA Application form is given in Appendix 5.
 With rare exceptions, students can hold a teaching assistantship for no more than four semesters.